 Another option for making a concrete mixer

-How is a concrete mixer built?
+How does a concrete mixer work?

 Standard design includes: